The Conduent Breach: How Did “Industry Standard” Security Fail 10.5 Million People?

 Faster detection wouldn’t have prevented this breach.
 Better firewalls wouldn’t have prevented this breach.
 The vulnerability wasn’t in Conduent’s security monitoring or perimeter defenses; it was in the fundamental architecture of how data must be better secured in all states, even when in use.

-The Gap in Legacy Encryption Strategies
+Why Encrypted Data Gets Stolen: The Gap in Encryption Strategies

-Legacy encryption protects data in two states:
+Typical encryption deployments protect data in only two states:

-- At rest (stored in an inactive state)
+• At rest (stored in an inactive state)

-- In transit (moving between systems)
+• In transit (moving between systems)

 But there’s a third state: In use (actively being processed).
 And this is the attack vector for hackers.